 : The purpose of this study was to determine the ability of peptide T to treat HIV-associated cognitive impairment.

-: Participants were HIV-infected adults with cognitive impairment.
-Participants had not received ART within 4 weeks of study entry or had been receiving stable ART for at least 12 weeks prior to entry.
+: Participants were adults with HIV with cognitive impairment.
+Participants either had not used ART within 4 weeks of study entry or had been on stable ART for at least 12 weeks prior to entry.

-: Participants received peptide T 2 mg administered intranasally 3 times a day for 6 months versus similarly administered placebo.12,13
+: Participants received peptide T 2 mg administered intranasally 3 times a day for 6 months versus similarly administered placebo.11,12

 : During this study, participant cerebrospinal fluid (CSF) and peripheral blood samples were frozen and stored.
 At a later time, the stored CSF and blood samples were used to conduct a retrospective analysis on the ability of peptide T to reduce viral load in a subgroup of participants from the original trial sample.6,7